Beyond Parents? Prediction Gaps in University Completion Using Population-Scale Networks and Flexible Machine Learning: Data and Methods

 \subsubsection{Graph Neural Networks (GNNs)}

 Graph Neural Networks (GNNs) offer a fundamentally different approach compared to traditional models, both in how they define the function $f(\cdot)$ and how they structure the input space $X$.
 Rather than treating individuals as isolated units with fixed features, GNNs represent individuals as nodes within a social graph.
 The GNN input consists of two node types: \texttt{child} (students) and \texttt{person} (e.g., parents, neighbors, peers), each with its own set of features.
 Each node is connected to others via edges that represent social contexts between the type of nodes.
-We model five different relationships between the two types of nodes (Fig.~\ref{fig:conceptual}A): shared classrooms (child:child), parents (child:person), children (person:child), parents or children (person:person), neighbors (person:person).
+We model five different relationships between the two types of nodes (Fig.~\ref{fig:conceptual}A): (1) shared classrooms (child–child), (2) parent links (child–person), (3) child links (person–child), (4) family links connecting co-parents or siblings (person–person), and (5) neighbor links (person–person).

 In this framework, the input $X$ includes not only an individual’s own characteristics, but also the features of their social connections.
 The function $f(\cdot)$ is redefined as a recursive aggregation process over the network.
 We use the \textit{GraphSAGE} architecture \citep{hamilton_inductive_2017} without sampling, from the \texttt{pytorch-geometric} Python package.